 We have maintained the security and stability of our information technology systems despite a significant increase in our business volumes.
-We were the first among the five major PRC commercial banks (Industrial and Commercial Bank of China Limited, China Construction Bank Corporation, BOC, Agricultural Bank of China Limited and Bank of Communication Co., Ltd) to achieve data centralisation, and we were the first large-scale commercial bank in the PRC to adopt a centralised full-function banking system that enables real-time processing of bank-wide data.
-We have continued to strengthen our information security and protection, and improved our disaster recovery systems.
-The establishment of two key data centres (one primary and one backup) in Beijing and Shanghai in 2002 made us the first among the PRC banks to complete the data centralisation.
-We have also set up a local data centre in Shanghai in June 2015, enabling a full switchover between data centres within minutes.
+We were the first among the five major PRC commercial banks (Industrial and Commercial Bank of China Limited, China Construction Bank Corporation, Bank of China Limited, Agricultural Bank of China Limited and Bank of Communication Co., Ltd (collectively referred to as the Major PRC Commercial Banks)) to achieve data centralisation, and we were the first large-scale commercial bank in the PRC to adopt a centralised full-function banking system that enables real-time processing of bank-wide data.
+We have continued to strengthen our information security and protection, improved our disaster recovery systems.
+The establishment of two key data centres (one primary and one backup) in Beijing and Shanghai in 2002 made us the first among PRC banks to complete the data centralisation.
+Also, we have set up a local data centre in Shanghai in June this year, enabling a full switchover between data centres within minutes.
 We have significant capacity internally for continued research and development of our global banking systems and have researched and developed our fourth generation core information system on our own initiatives.
 We have increased our technological support for our overseas institutions and completed the establishment of systems relating to RMB clearing at our Singapore Branch.
 We have extended our integrated business processing system (FOVA) to cover certain of our overseas institutions.
 We have also promoted the internet banking and mobile banking systems of our wholly owned Hong Kong subsidiary, Industrial and Commercial Bank of China (Asia) Limited (ICBC (Asia)), and have extended our internet banking coverage to our overseas institutions.

 We have established a centralised technology organisation system, formed information technology management and information technology approval committees and formulated complete and sound information technology management systems, technical standards and norms in the PRC banking industry.
 We have one of the largest and strongest technology teams in the PRC banking industry.
-In 2016 and the six months ended 30 June 2017, we obtained 52 and 25, respectively, new patents from the State Intellectual Property Office, and as at 30 June 2017 we held 480 patents.
+In 2015, we obtained 47 new patents from the State Intellectual Property Office, and as at 31 December 2015 we held 404 patents.